delb-xml/delb-py/docs/design.rst

 would rather be considered to be on the same level as signs, but "Nomadisme …" turns out *not* to be a sibling object of the object that represents the line beginning and is *not* in direct relation with the paragraph.
 In lxml's model it is rather an attribute ``tail`` assigned to that line beginning.
-The structure of the object that represents the ``hi`` element gives a good impression how hairy simple tasks can become.
+The text contents of the object that represents the ``hi`` element and its children give a good impression how hairy simple tasks can become.

 An algorithm that shall remove line beginnings, space representations and concatenate broken words would need a function that removes the element objects